nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-13-financial_performance_business_structures.md

 Sole proprietorships tend to have lower profitability compared to other business structures.

-According to a [study](https://www.sciencedirect.com/science/article/abs/pii/S088390269900029X) published in the Journal of Business Venturing, the profitability of sole proprietorships is negatively affected by the lack of access to resources and limited management capabilities.
+Because sole proprietorships are so simple, their lack of access to resources and limited management capabilities has negative impact of their profitability.

 According to data from the [IRS](https://www.irs.gov/statistics/soi-tax-stats-nonfarm-sole-proprietorship-statistics), **sole proprietorships had an average net income of $20,950 in 2019**.